MCreator/MCreator/plugins/mcreator-localization/help/default/particle/additional_expiry_condition.md

-If condition is specified, the particle must pass it in order to expire.
+The particle might expire before its maximal age if it passes this condition.